waynextclub/Core-Lib/README.md

 2. Large-scale elimination of distribution difficulties and island effect

-3. The source changes direction and reconstructs the flow of information
+3. Changes information flow direction and reconstructs the flow of information

 4. Establish appropriate mechanisms to integrate information and its derivatives

 5. Reduce repetitive wheel building

-In the early stage, WayNext will use github as the content carrier to attract users and create content through groups, its own forums, audio and video, etc., gradually transforming from a centralized to a decentralized process. software ecology.
+In the early stage, WayNext will use github as the content carrier to attract users and create content through groups, own forums, audio and video, etc., gradually transforming from a centralized to a decentralized information system.
+Then develop a new software ecology.

-The core content bearing unit of Waynext is Lib, and the name is taken from library in the field of software development, and also from the word library.
+The core content unit of Waynext is Lib, and the name is taken from library in the field of software development, and also from the word library.
 See Appendix 3 for the details of Lib.

 WayNext can comprehensively improve the efficiency of the entire process, lossless information transfer, high decoupling, open source, traceability, high reuse, influence expansion, and knowledge object-oriented.